How do I start saving for a house?

 The best way to start saving for a house is by setting a goal for yourself.
 This means looking at property prices in the area you are hoping to buy as well as setting a realistic budget for how much you can afford to repay each month.
 This will help you set a savings target.

-Once you have set yourself a goal the easiest way to save is to set aside a set amount of money as soon as you are paid every month.
+Once you have set a goal, the easiest way to save is to set aside a specific amount of money as soon as you are paid every month.
 It’s important to be realistic about how much you can afford to save.
-Looking at your previous spending habits can be a good way to set a realistic budget.
+Reviewing your previous spending habits can help you set a realistic budget.

-Once you start saving you should prioritise paying any debts.
-Outstanding balances on loans or credit cards can affect your application so you will want to clear or reduce them as much as possible.
+Once you start saving, you should prioritise paying any debts.
+Outstanding balances on loans or credit cards can affect your application, so you will want to clear or reduce them as much as possible.
 You will need to save for your deposit as borrowing money is likely to mean lenders decide if you can or cannot afford a mortgage.

 A stable spending history is also important for a successful application so it’s a good idea to monitor your spending in advance of your mortgage application.